Norway votes in a closely fought election with the future of a wealth tax in focus

 Labor wants to keep the wealth tax that has been a mainstay of Norwegian policy since 1892 — a levy of up to 1.1% on assets and shares worth more than 1.76 million kroner (around $176,000), though there are various reductions and discounts.
 Labor says that scrapping it would cost 34 billion kroner ($3.3 billion) per year.

-Of its rivals on the right, the Conservatives want it reduced and the Progress Party of Sylvie Listhaug, which calls for lower taxes and more immigration controls, wants it scrapped.
+Of its rivals on the right, the Conservatives want it reduced and the Progress Party of Sylvi Listhaug, which calls for lower taxes and more immigration controls, wants it scrapped.

 Polls have shown Listhaug’s party ahead of the Conservatives, led by former Prime Minister Erna Solberg, who were the senior partner in the last center-right government from 2013 to 2021.
-It has been bolstered by an energetic social media campaign, driven by youthful influencers who have inspired younger voters against the wealth tax.
+The Progress Party has been bolstered by an energetic social media campaign, driven by youthful influencers who have inspired younger voters against the wealth tax.

+“I think it is fair that the most wealthy among us pay their contribution,” Gahr Støre said after he voted on Monday.
+“It’s been the parties of the right who wanted to take that entirely away, benefiting 1% of the population."

+"I think that goes against the deep sense of fairness and solidarity from Norwegians,” he said.